Joining

 Ongoing Costs of Membership

-To maintain active membership an annual subscription and other levies/charges decided by the Co-op must be paid, and are subject to change:
+To maintain active membership annual levies/charges decided by the Co-op must be paid, and are subject to change:

 Annual Work Levy: volunteer 18 hrs of your time to the community or pay $180 levy per share.